Skip to main content

 2. Dry mouth

 Dry mouth is another common side effect of Austedo.
-If it persists, ongoing dry mouth can lead to trouble chewing and swallowing.
+If it persists, an ongoing dry mouth can lead to trouble chewing and swallowing.
 In some cases, cavities and mouth infections can develop.

 • Chewing on sugar-free gum